Cyrille Pierre Théodore Laplace: Voyage of La Favorite

 As British, American and Dutch voyages began solidifying their interests in Australia, Hawaii and New Guinea, the French government sought to secure the religious freedoms and rights of French residents in the South Pacific.
 Voyages such as that of Jules Dumont d'Urville in the 1820s had already collected vast amounts of knowledge of the area, and the French government were hoping to secure its economic opportunities.
 Having sent out two voyages already, that of the Astrolabe and the Bayonnaise, the French began drawing plans for a third expedition.
 The original route planned was designed to complement that of Hyacinthe de Bougainville, re-establishing French influence on the Indo-China area.
 Laplace's prime objective was to re-establish French influence in Indo-China, to "show the flag" in the area.
 He was also asked to gather information that may be of use to merchants, such as customs, harbour regulations, conditions of entry and market information.
 On 30 December 1829, Laplace departed Toulon with a crew of 177 aboard La Favorite.

 Laplace reached Gibraltar in one week, and decided to set sail for Gorée, where he spent a week.
-The ship then made its way south, crossing the Equator on the 4 February, and sighting the Cape of Good Hope on 6 March.
+The ship then made its way south, crossing the Equator on 4 February, and sighting the Cape of Good Hope on 6 March.
 Being forced to skip the scheduled stop in Cape Town due to poor weather, Laplace attempted to continue on to Île Bourbon.
 Forced south by winds, La Favorie was hit by a hurricane on 28 March.
 The hurricane reached Bourbon on 1 April, ravaging the island, and was closely followed by another, forcing Laplace to hurriedly set sail for Mauritius.
 Upon returning to St. Denis, a shark killed one of his crew members who was attempting to desert, and Laplace was unable to recover an anchor he had lost near the island.